ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 ---

 ## Pull Requests
 Pull requests are a GitHub feature which allows collaborators tell each other about changes that have been pushed to a branch in a repository.
-Similar to **issues**, an open pull request can contain discussions about the requested changes and allows collaborators to follow up with proposed ammendments and follow-up commits before changes are either rejected or accepted and merged into the base branch.
+Similar to **issues**, an open pull request can contain discussions about the requested changes and allows collaborators to review proposed ammendments and follow-up commits before changes are either rejected or accepted and merged into the base branch.

+> The term "Pull Request" may sound counterintuitive because, from your perspective, you're not actually requesting to pull anything.
+Essentially it means “Hey, I have some changes I would like to contribute to your repo.
+Please, have a look at them and pull them into your own.”
+>
+> You may see the term `merge request` instead of `pull request`.
+These are essentially the same thing.
+Different platforms use different terms but they're both asking the receiver of the request to review those changes prior to merging them.
+{: .callout}

 There are two main workflows when creating a pull request which reflect the type of development model used in the project you are contributing to;
 1. Pull request from a branch within a repository and,